ballerina-platform/ballerina-dev-website/learn/user-guide/running-ballerina-code.md

 ### Ballerina Runtime Configurable Variables

 A Ballerina runtime can be configured using configurable variables.
-The values for `configurable` variables can be provided through command-line parameters and configuration files with loading and override precedence in the same order.
+The values for `configurable` variables can be provided through command-line parameters and configuration files.

-You may or may not provide configuration values for configurable variables that are used in the program.
+When loading the values to the configurable variables, command-line arguments get the higher precedence than the configuration TOML files.

 See [Configurable BBE](/learn/by-example/configurable.html) for more details.

 Consider the following example, which uses configurable variables.